 So that means you will pay 3% on homes worth up to £125,000, 5% on homes that cost between £125,001 and £250,000, 8% on homes worth between £250,001 and £925,000, 13% on homes worth up to £1.5m and 15% on anything over that.

-Married couples and civil partners can now transfer £1,100 of personal allowance (increased from £1,060 in 2015-16) from the lower-earning partner to the higher earner, saving them up to £220 tax.
+Married couples and civil partners can now transfer £1,150 of personal allowance from the lower-earning partner to the higher earner.
 This only applies if the higher earner is a basic rate taxpayer (not a 40% taxpayer)

 Capital Gains Tax